 INDECENT by Paula Vogel.
 April 18 – May 19, Pittsburgh Public Theater.

 Paula Vogel’s Indecent, a modern play about a controversial play of the early 1900s, has been called theater at its best.
 The true events began in Poland in 1906.
-Writer Sholem Asch, very popular among the country’s Jewish population for his stories and plays in Yiddish, wrote one that stirred up a storm as soon as friends saw the script.
-Even the play’s title was ominous: God of Vengeance.
+Writer Sholem Asch, very popular among the country’s Jewish population for his stories and poems in Yiddish, wrote a play that stirred up a storm as soon as friends saw the script.
+Even the title was ominous: God of Vengeance.
 Set in a Jewish brothel, it included a scene in which a Torah is thrown across the room—and featured a lesbian love affair.
 This seemed entirely too much for most of Asch’s fellow Jews, who also worried about stoking the era’s anti-Semitism.
 But he got the play produced in Berlin and elsewhere, to responses that ranged from “Loved it” to “Immoral, garbage, indecent!”
 The controversy crested in 1923 when the cast of an English-language production on Broadway were busted for obscenity.
 Vogel’s Indecent relates the whole saga in a manner that audiences and critics have loved—and hasn’t yet been shut down by the police.
 Pittsburgh Public Theater presents Indecent at the O’Reilly Theater, 621 Penn Ave., Cultural District.

 THE COMEDY OF ERRORS by William Shakespeare.
 April 18-27, Carnegie Mellon School of Drama.